witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

 // Your contract needs to inherit from UsingWitnet contract PriceFeed is UsingWitnet {
-  int128 public bitcoinPrice; // The public Bitcoin price point uint256 lastRequestId;      // Stores the ID of the last Witnet request bool pending;               // Tells if an update has been requested but not yet completed Request request;            // The Witnet request object, is set in the constructor
+  uint64 public bitcoinPrice; // The public Bitcoin price point uint256 public lastRequestId;      // Stores the ID of the last Witnet request bool public pending;               // Tells if an update has been requested but not yet completed Request public request;            // The Witnet request object, is set in the constructor

-  // Allow logging errors
+  // emits when the price is updated event PriceUpdated(uint64);

-  event Error(uint64, string);
+  // emits when found an error decoding request result event ResultError(string);

-  // This constructor carries out a clever trick to tell the `UsingWitnet` library where
+  // This constructor does a nifty trick to tell the `UsingWitnet` library where
-  // to find the Witnet contracts on whatever Ethereum network you use. constructor (address _wbi) UsingWitnet(_wbi) public {
+  // to find the Witnet contracts on whatever Ethereum network you use. constructor (address _wrb) public UsingWitnet(_wrb) {
     // Instantiate the Witnet request
     request = new BitcoinPriceRequest();
   }